scalar-labs/scalardb/docs/configurations.md

 | `scalar.db.consensus_commit.coordinator.group_commit.timeout_check_interval_millis`    | Interval for checking the group commit–related timeouts.                                                                                                                                                                                                                                  | `20`                                                              |
 | `scalar.db.consensus_commit.coordinator.group_commit.metrics_monitor_log_enabled`      | Whether or not the metrics of the group commit are logged periodically.                                                                                                                                                                                                                   | `false`                                                           |

-[^1]: It's worth benchmarking the performance with a few variations (e.g., 75% and 125% of the default value) on the same underlying storage that your application uses, considering your application's access pattern, to determine the optimal configuration as it really depends on those factors.
-Also, it's important to benchmark the combinations of these parameters (e.g., First, `slot_capacity:20` and `group_size_fix_timeout_millis:40`.
-Second, `slot_capacity:30` and `group_size_fix_timeout_millis:40`.
-Third, `slot_capacity:20` and `group_size_fix_timeout_millis:80`) in order to determine the optimal combination.

 #### Underlying storage or database configurations

 Consensus Commit has a storage abstraction layer and supports multiple underlying storages.
 You can specify the storage implementation by using the `scalar.db.storage` property.